 EV Resale Value Rankings

-See which electric cars hold their value best — and which ones are the best used deals right now.
+The best (and worst) resale-value EVs of 2026, ranked — and which ones are the best used deals right now.

 #VehicleMSRPAvg Used PriceDepreciationRetention ▼RatingTrend